Time management strategies

 How to Say No Gracefully (Without Guilt)

-Many struggle with time management because they say “yes” too often—to unnecessary meetings, extra projects, and requests that don’t align with their priorities.
+Many struggles with time management because they say “yes” too often—to unnecessary meetings, extra projects, and requests that don’t align with their priorities.

 • Be Direct & Respectful – “I appreciate the offer, but I can’t take this on right now.”